aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/docxsaveoptions/_index.md

 The folder for temporary files that may be used as data cache.

+**Remarks**

+If the folder has not been specified, the default value for it is void

 **Parameters:**
 | Parameter | Type | Description |